LeandervanAarde/budget-nest/README.md

 <!-- Make sure to add appropriate information about what prerequesite technologies the user would need and also the steps to install your project on their own mashines -->
 ## Getting Started

-The following instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The following instructions will assist you downloading the project on your local machine.

 ### Prerequisites